-- · Where study only provided relative risk estimates for individual sources of ETS exposure, that for maternal smoking was used. - Where study provided relative risk estimates for different time points, that for the earliest was used. - Study author is name of first author in publication from which data extracted, see references. - Where necessary, relative risks and 95% confidence limits were estimated from data presented. - Significance: + statistically significant increase at 95% confidence level significant decrease. - Notes: see 'Notes column' below.
+- · Where the study only provided relative risk estimates for individual sources of ETS exposure, that for maternal smoking was used. - Where the study provided relative risk estimates for different time points, that for the earliest was used. - Study author is the name of the first author in the principal publication from which the data were extracted (see references). - Where necessary, relative risks and 95% confidence limits were estimated from data presented. - Significance: + statistically significant increase at 95% confidence level significant decrease ? borderline. - Notes: see 'Notes column' below.